 We normally insist you are independently mobile with access to a car you can drive as part of the deal and able to get to us if care issues arrive you are needed for.

-If the trip you want to go on is ages away - more than 4 months (112 days) away
+If the trip you want to go on is ages away: more than four months (112 days) away

 You pay a third to reserve your space(s) right away

-You pay a third to hold your space at 4 months (112 days)
+You pay a third to hold your space at four months (112 days)

-You pay your final payment 1 month out (28 days).
+You pay your final payment one month out (28 days).

-If the trip is soonish less than 4 months (112 days) or more away
+If the trip is soonish less than four months (112 days)

-You pay 2 thirds to reserve your place(s) right away
+You pay two thirds to reserve your place(s) right away

-If your adventure is soon 2 months ( 48 days)
+If your adventure is soon two months ( 48 days)

-We will hold a place for you for 10 days then you need to pay the whole amount
+We will hold a place for you for ten days; then you need to pay the whole amount.

 If you don't pay what you owe